You are here

 My special strengths include assessing your editorial needs, identifying structural problems and suggesting ways to fix them, stylistic editing that preserves your unique voice, sensitive copy editng for consistency and correctness, listening to and rewriting personal or corporate histories, and communicating with empathy and respect.

 I am the principal developer and instructor of WRIT 265: Editing in Academic and Professional Contexts, an online course at Queen's University that follows the Professional Editorial Standards set out by Editors Canada.
-I'm the coordinator of Editors Kingston and the recipient of the Editors Canada 2016 President's Award.
+I'm a co-coordinator of Editors Kingston and the recipient of the Editors Canada 2016 President's Award.

-I have a Master's in English in Canadian literature, and I am one course shy of completing my publishing certificate at Ryerson University.
+I have a degree in English and history from Trinity College, University of Toronto; a Master's in English and a Bachelor of Education from Queen's University; and a Certificate in Publishing from Ryerson University.
 On my blog, EditorsReads, I review books, write about editing, and share my passion for lifelong learning.

 I came to editing in 2004, after working for 15 years as a communications officer for nonprofit organizations in mental health.
-Before that, I was a reporter for The Whig-Standard.
+Before that, I was the religion writer for The Whig-Standard.
 I've written feature articles, profiles, book reviews, annual reports, and two local history books.
 I steeped myself in creative nonfiction and attempted to emulate those heights.

 Having worked as a nonfiction writer, I know what it's like to be edited – the good and the bad!
 My golden rule: "Edit your author as you would like to be edited."

-Outside my professional life, I enjoy playing the flute, going to dance classes at the Family Y, reading, walking, hiking, biking, travelling, taking pictures, and attending concerts and plays.
+Outside my professional life, I enjoy playing the flute, going to zumba classes at the Family Y, reading, walking, hiking, biking, travelling, taking pictures, attending concerts and plays, spending time with family and friends, and playing with my dog and two cats.

 What authors say